 11.3.7 Notification

-If the decision of the ExMC is positive, the Secretary of the ExMC shall inform the candidate ATF and the supervising ExTL in writing.
+If the decision of the ExMC is positive, the ExMC Secretary shall inform the candidate ATF and the supervising ExTL in writing.
 If the decision of the ExMC is negative, the Chairman of the ExMC may, depending on the findings, suggest to the candidate ExTL

-to withdraw the application, or
+to withdraw the application; or

 to accept a new assessment.